OldJii/Blog/content/about.md

 comment: false
 ---

 Dear visitor, welcome to my personal website where I write what I have learnt or thought in my daily life.
-I am glad to hear what brings you here.
-Do not hesitate to share in the comment below! 😄
+I am glad to hear what brings you here. 😄😄😄

 #### Who am I?

-Hi, I am Guankai Ji.
+I am OldJii.
 I am a mobile client development engineer who is passionate about android platform.
 I am experienced in native android and cross platform Flutter development.